joelpurra/recap/talks/cyber-all-the-wassenaars.md

     - Talking about security software can be illegal.
     - Talking about security software in the US with someone who lives in the EU can be illegal.
 - Dual citizenships can potentially be a problem.
-- Public domain is excempt (?) but the definition is unclear.
+- Public domain is exempt (?) but the definition is unclear.
   - Open source isn't automatically in the public domain.
-  - Code that hasn't been published/commited to a public repository is still private?
+  - Code that hasn't been published/committed to a public repository is still private?
   - Preparing a talk on security outside of the EU may be illegal.
 - The text has been in place since 2009 (?).
   - The drafting process wasn't open to the public